nextthingco/docs/Gadget-docs/source/includes/_build.md

 ```
 ## Configuring Gadget.yml

 Definition of all the things in gadget.yml file.
+Gadget.yml holds the options that are needed for a container at run time.
+This is also where you add services and onboot actions.

 **onboot**